Chia-Network/chia-docker/readme.md

 The `plots_dir` environment variable can be used to specify the directory containing the plots, it supports PATH-style colon-separated directories.

-Or, you can cimply mount `/plots` path to your host machine.
+Or, you can simply mount `/plots` path to your host machine.

 ### Log level
 To set the log level to one of CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET